core-wg/cf-reg-update/draft-ietf-core-cf-reg-update.md

 1. For any case-insensitive elements, lowercase characters are used.
 1. Parameter values are only quoted if the value is such that it requires use of `quoted-string` per {{Section 5.6.6 of -http-sema}}.
    Otherwise, a parameter value is included unquoted.
-1. A single semicolon character without any adjacent whitespace characters is used as the separator between media type and parameters.
+1. A single semicolon character without any adjacent whitespace characters is used as the separator between Media Type and parameters.

 # Security Considerations